tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/mexico.rst

 #.
 Issuance of the electronic invoice with the *Egreso* type.
 (CFDI Origin: 07 | Invoice_total,
    point 2)

-Steps to follow in Odoo
+Steps to follow in CoquiAPPs
 ***********************

 #.
 Preparation: Create the product